 13.4 Nothing in this section 13 affects your legal rights in relation to your personal data: please see section 15 below for detail of those.

 14.1 We may sometimes share the information we collect with third parties in the limited circumstances described above.
-Some of those third parties may be based in locations outside the European Economic Area (“EEA”).
+Some of those third parties may be based in locations outside the UK.

-14.2 Also, while many of our services are hosted and managed within the EEA, we may transfer, store, or process information at locations outside the EEA.
-It may be processed by staff operating outside the EEA who work for us or for one of the third parties.
+14.2 Also, while many of our services are hosted and managed within the UK, we may transfer, store, or process information at locations outside the UK.
+It may be processed by staff operating outside the UK who work for us or for one of the third parties.
 Such staff may be engaged in, among other things, the provision of support services.

 14.3 In connection with such transfer, storing and processing, we will take all steps necessary to ensure that your data are processed securely, lawfully and in accordance with this Privacy & Cookies Policy.
-These steps may include our use of model clauses issued by the European Commission or such other schemes or arrangements as may be appropriate from time to time to cover transfers of personal data outside of the EEA (i.e. which, in effect, give personal data the same protection that the data have within Europe), including, in the case of the USA, by using third parties that have signed up to the EU-US Privacy Shield framework.
-For further details of such safeguards, please see the European Commission’s website.
+These steps may include our use of specific contracts approved for use in the UK or such other schemes or arrangements as may be appropriate from time to time to cover transfers of personal data outside of the UK (i.e. which, in effect, give personal data the same protection that the data have within the UK).

-14.4 Please note that the governments, courts or law-enforcement or regulatory authorities of countries outside the EEA, in addition to those within the EEA, may be able to obtain access to or disclosure of any personal information processed in those locations through the laws of their respective countries.
+14.4 Please note that the governments, courts or law-enforcement or regulatory authorities of countries outside the UK, in addition to those within the UK, may be able to obtain access to or disclosure of any personal information processed in those locations through the laws of their respective countries.

-14.5 If you would like further information on the specific mechanism used by us when transferring your personal data out of the EEA, please contact us.
+14.5 If you would like further information on the specific mechanism used by us when transferring your personal data out of the UK, please contact us.

 15.1 Rights.
 Under certain circumstances, you have the following rights under data protection laws in relation to your personal data: